Two-weight extrapolation on function spaces and applications: Introduction

-Recently, Mar\'{i}n, Martell and the first author \cite{CMM} generalized the Rubio de Francia extrapolation theory to the context of Banach Function spaces (BFS) over measure spaces.
-To do this, they formulated the weighted boundedness of Hardy-Littlewood maximal operators on weighted BFS, which is the natural substitute of Muckenhoupt weights in this general setting.
-Motivated by these results, we are going to establish the two-weight extrapolation on BFS over $(\Rn, dx)$ (cf. Definition \ref{def:BFS}), which includes Lorentz spaces, variable Lebesgue spaces, Orlicz spaces, etc.
+\item[(d)] H\"{o}lder's inequality, \end{enumerate} where $M'_w f := M(fw)/w$.
+Observing these, recently, Mar\'{i}n, Martell and the first author \cite{CMM} generalized the Rubio de Francia extrapolation theory to the context of Banach Function spaces over measure spaces, which include Lorentz spaces, variable Lebesgue spaces, Orlicz spaces, their weighted version, etc. To do this, they formulated the weighted boundedness of Hardy-Littlewood maximal operators on weighted Banach function spaces, which is the natural substitute of Muckenhoupt weights in the general setting.